Our Research

 Through these efforts, we contribute to the sustainable development of the region, a critical component of our mission to alleviate poverty.
 To enable large-scale initiatives, we collaborate with partner universities across Latin America.
 These collaborations involve the participation of thousands of students each year.
 These students undergo rigorous training and employ technology to ensure the reliability of data collected through immersive experiences, shadowing, and observation.
 This meticulous approach enhances the credibility of our findings

-Ongoing Projects
+Ongoing Research Projects

 Supply Chain Management for Micro and Small Firms in Latin America